-Criterion’s approach to ADA , WCAG 2.0, and Section 508 testing is unparalleled in the industry, because we test from a “real world” perspective by including expert auditors with disabilities.
+Criterion’s approach to ADA , Section 508, and WCAG testing is unparalleled in the industry because we test from a “real world” perspective by including expert auditors with disabilities.
 Criterion believes if you want to know whether a website is accessible, ask people with disabilities.

 Web Accessibility Testing

-The use of the assistive technologies (software or hardware used by people with disabilities) during our audit process, ensures accurate web accessibility test results.
+The use of assistive technologies (software or hardware used by people with disabilities) during our audit process ensures accurate web accessibility test results.